mazzutti/dartlr/README.md

 ## Build again

    ```
-   mvn -Dmaven.test.skip=true
+   mvn -Dmaven.test.skip=true package assembly:assembly
    ```

-This should create the file tool/target/antlr-3.4.1-SNAPSHOT.jar which includes support for Dart code generation.
+This should create the file tool/target/antlr-master-3.4.1-SNAPSHOT-completejar.jar which includes support for Dart code generation.

 ## Test it